 In 2019, we were promised more 5G technology as wireless and internet service providers launched the technology across their networks.

-So, what exactly is 5G, who currently is implementing the technology, how does it differ from previous technologies and how could it benefit you?
-Here’s what you can expect from 5G technology in 2019.
+So, what exactly is 5G, who’s currently implementing it, how does it differ from previous technologies and how could it benefit you?
+Here’s what you can expect from 5G technology in 2020.

-Fifth-generation cellular wireless, or 5G, refers to a form of mobile communication and the technical ground rules established by a group of industry engineers that outline how that network operates.
-As the rules are established, technology, infrastructure and equipment is updated — providers install new equipment to transmit the signal and companies develop devices to take advantage of the new technology.
+Fifth-generation cellular wireless, or 5G, refers to a form of mobile communication and the technical ground rules that outline how that network operates.

 How long to download a 2-hour movie?

 What companies offer 5G already?

 saw a number of providers begin to take advantage of 5G technology.

 - Verizon was the first to begin rolling out 5G fixed broadband service in Houston, Indianapolis, Los Angeles and Sacramento in October 2018.
 Unlike the 4G technology you connect to on your phone, Verizon’s 5G Home isn’t mobile.
 Instead, it’s a fixed service that connects your home with ultra-fast speeds, typically 300 Mbps but ranging up to 940 Mbps.

 - In late December 2018, AT&T launched its mobile 5G network in 12 cities across the U.S., including Atlanta, Charlotte, Houston, Jacksonville, Louisville, Oklahoma City, New Orleans and San Antonio.
 AT&T’s 5G network more closely resembles a traditional mobile wireless network.